welpo/tabi/content/blog/series/03-series-cheat-sheet/index.md

 ## Intro and Outro Templates

 Series articles can have automatic introduction and conclusion sections.
-These are configured in your series' `_index.md`:
+These are configured in your series' `_index.md`.
+A basic example:

 {{ add_src_to_code_block(src="series/_index.md") }}